Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 model = AutoModelForSequenceClassification.from_pretrained(checkpoints)

-Let's see what the model looks like
+Let's see what the model is like

 model